lucinaob/CSC120-FinalProject/cheatsheet.md

 - board [only if unboarded]
 - take off [only if on board]

-Landing sequence (on Europa) + contains all of above landing sequence +
+Landing sequence (on Europa) + contains all of above landing sequence operations +
 - examine [door, silver]
 [calls same command]
 - open door